-U.S. Tall Wood Building Prize Competition Winners Revealed
+U.S. Tall Wood Building Prize Competition Winner Revealed

-USDA and Softwood Lumber Board award $3 million to support tall wood demonstration projects in New York and Portland, Oregon
+USDA and Softwood Lumber Board award $1.5 million to support tall wood demonstration project Portland, Oregon

-Washington, D.C. — September 17, 2015 —Today, U.S. Secretary of Agriculture Tom Vilsack, in partnership with the Softwood Lumber Board and the Binational Softwood Lumber Council, announced the winners of the U.S. Tall Wood Building Prize Competition.
-The two winning development teams were granted a combined $3 million in funding to support the development of tall wood demonstration projects in New York and Portland, Oregon.
+Washington, D.C. — September 17, 2015 —Today, U.S. Secretary of Agriculture Tom Vilsack, in partnership with the Softwood Lumber Board and the Binational Softwood Lumber Council, announced the winner of the U.S. Tall Wood Building Prize Competition.
+The winning development team was granted $1.5 million in funding to support the development of tall wood demonstration project in Portland, Oregon.

-At a press conference hosted in New York this morning, Secretary Vilsack congratulated the competition winners.
+At a press conference hosted in New York this morning, Secretary Vilsack congratulated the competition winner.
 “The U.S. wood products industry is vitally important as it employs more than 548,000 people in manufacturing and forestry, with another 2.4 million jobs supported by U.S. private-forest owners,” said Vilsack.
-“By embracing the benefits of wood as a sustainable building material, these demonstration projects have the ability to help change the face of our communities, mitigate climate change and support jobs in rural America.
-I look forward to seeing how these two buildings help lead the way in furthering the industry.” (*)
+“By embracing the benefits of wood as a sustainable building material, this demonstration project has the ability to help change the face of our communities, mitigate climate change and support jobs in rural America.
+I look forward to seeing how this building helps lead the way in furthering the industry.” (*)

 Next-generation lumber and mass timber products are becoming the latest innovation in building.
 Innovative new technologies and building systems have enabled longer wood spans, taller walls, and higher buildings, and continue to expand the possibilities for wood use in construction.
 Mass timber wood products are flexible, strong, and fire resistant, and can be used as a safe and sustainable alternative to concrete, masonry, and steel.
 Using wood helps to reduce greenhouse gas emissions by storing carbon and simultaneously offsetting emissions from conventional building materials.
 Wood can also help struggling rural forest communities.
 During the Recession, the drop in new construction and decline in home remodeling had a deep impact on wood manufacturing.
 However, if next-generation wood products can penetrate just five to fifteen percent of the non-residential North American market, it would mean roughly 0.8 – 2.4 billion board feet of lumber consumed annually.
 To put that in real-world context, roughly 11 jobs are created for each million board feet of wood processed (**).

-The two winning proposals – Framework and 475 West 18th – were selected by a panel of distinguished jurors in the architecture and engineering fields who are familiar with innovative wood building systems.
-While each took a unique approach, both projects met the Competition’s criteria to showcase the safe application, practicality and sustainability of a minimum 80-foot structure that uses mass timber, composite wood technologies and innovative building techniques.
+The winning proposal – Framework – was selected by a panel of distinguished jurors in the architecture and engineering fields who are familiar with innovative wood building systems.
+The project met the Competition’s criteria to showcase the safe application, practicality and sustainability of a minimum 80-foot structure that uses mass timber, composite wood technologies and innovative building techniques.

-The Framework Project, LLC and 130-134 Holdings LLC – on behalf of Framework and 475 West 18th, respectively – will each receive $1.5 million to embark on the exploratory phase of their projects, including the research and development necessary to utilize engineered wood products in high-rise construction in the U.S. As part of the Competition evaluation criteria, both of the winning teams have also obtained early support from their respective authorities having jurisdiction to proceed.
+The Framework Project, LLC will receive $1.5 million to embark on the exploratory phase of their project, including the research and development necessary to utilize engineered wood products in high-rise construction in the U.S. As part of the Competition evaluation criteria, the winning team has also obtained early support from authorities having jurisdiction to proceed.

 “Tall wood building systems have been embraced by developers and architects around the world for many years,” said Marc Brinkmeyer, Softwood Lumber Board Chair.
-“Moving forward with these projects is a step in the right direction for the U.S. building industry in having the ability to take full advantage of the inherent benefits of wood from both an environmental and economic standpoint.”
+“Moving forward with this project is a step in the right direction for the U.S. building industry in having the ability to take full advantage of the inherent benefits of wood from both an environmental and economic standpoint.”

 Framework: An Urban + Rural Ecology